 Finally, tell us a little bit about what you’ll cover in the classes.

-The classes are set to run on a Thursday morning from 10am till 1:15pm through blended learning (6 weeks face-to-face learning in class, 6 weeks of online study) between September 12th and December 5th.
+In September 2023 the classes are set to run on a Thursday afternoon from 2pm till 4pm through distance learning between September 14th and December 7th.
 If you are interested in taking the class, or want further information, then please contact firstname.lastname@example.org

 Click for more information on fees and the application process